 For example, say that your company owes creditors money.
 You use a single bank account to manage personal as well as business funds, and the business funds are insufficient to repay the creditors.
 In this case, the creditors may seek to be repaid from your personal funds by holding you personally liable for the company’s debts.

 This would be on the basis that the company should not be regarded as a separate entity from yourself, because you have been treating the company’s finances like your personal finances.
-In this case, the creditors may obtain a Garnishee Order against the bank, to claim the debt from your “corporate account”.
+In this case, the creditors may obtain an enforcement order for attachment of a debt (Previously known as a “garnishee order”) against the bank, to claim the debt from your “corporate account”.

 Should the directors of the company choose to open a corporate bank account, there would have to be a resolution authorising that a bank account be opened in the name of the company.
 This resolution would also typically specify the bank and type of account to be opened.